SelligentMarketingCloud/MobileSDK-iOS/README.md

 To integrate the library yourself just download  <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/iOS%20Lib" target="_blank">iOS Lib</a> or <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/tree/master/iOS%20Lib-%20Plot%20geofencing%20support" target="_blank">iOS Lib- Plot geofencing support</a> depending of your needs

-Or you can use CocoaPods by adding to your main target in your Podfile:
+Or you can use CocoaPods by adding to your main target and notification extensions targets in your Podfile:

     pod 'SelligentMobileSDK', :git => 'https://github.com/SelligentMarketingCloud/MobileSDK-iOS.git'